mlund/faunus/docs/_docs/moves.md

 grand canonical moves is currently untested and should be considered experimental.

-#Exchange statistics
+# Exchange statistics
-In the output file, the acceptance and attempts of an exchange direction can be found under exchange in temper;moves.
-Next, the first tap under  exchangempi gives which mpi box the outfile represents (ex.
-0, 1,...).
-Under this number the tab exchanges all executed temper movements are listed.
-For each movement two placeholders  are given, which represents the mpi's the tempering algorithm tries to switch.
-If the tempering move was not accepted, both the placeholders will be -1.
-When the tempering move is accepted do the placeholders contain the numbers of the interchanged mpi's.
-In faunus/examples/temper there is a notebook "temper\_exchange\_statistics.ipynb" illustrating how this aquired data can be used to study how the mpi's are exchanged.
+When a file name is provided as input, an exchange file for each mpi is created.
+For respective step accepted and rejected attempts of exchange direction are recorded.
+If the tempering move was not accepted, the number -1 is recorded.
+When the tempering move is accepted, the number of the interchanged mpi is recorded.
+For example, in the exchange file for mpi2 an accepted temper move with mpi3 will record a 3, meaning the mpi's `2 <-> 3` etc. In faunus/examples/temper there is a notebook "temper\_exchange\_statistics.ipynb" illustrating how this aquired data can be used to study how the mpi's are exchanged.

 ## Volume Move